fogus/spiel/pyramidenspiel/carbonite-dice/README.markdown

 Setup of CarboniteDice
 ======================

-The setup of CarboniteDice is similar to setup of IceDice, with the removal of all but one Vault and the addition of a turn marker and a "carbonite chamber."
+The setup of CarboniteDice is similar to setup of IceDice, with the removal of all but one Vault and the addition of a Turn Marker and a Carbonite Chamber.

 ![Setup](https://raw.githubusercontent.com/fogus/spiel/master/pyramidenspiel/carbonite-dice/graphics/cd-setup.jpg)